k2view-academy/K2View-Academy/academy/Training_Level_1/05_LU_Enhancements/03_LU_Enhancements_Functions_flow.md

 ### Types of data manipulation

-We will now look at the different functions that can be used to apply data manipulations on your LU tables.
-First let's look into a specific set of utility functions that can be used in any type of data transformation:
+Let's take a look at the different functions that can be used to apply data manipulations on your LU tables.
+But first, read  [Built-in functions](/articles/07_table_population/07_fabric_built_in_functions.md) to learn about a specific set of utility functions that can be used in any type of data transformation.

 [Built-in functions](/articles/07_table_population/07_fabric_built_in_functions.md)